MicrosoftDocs/sql-docs/docs/t-sql/functions/dateadd-transact-sql.md

 An expression that can resolve to an [int](../../t-sql/data-types/int-bigint-smallint-and-tinyint-transact-sql.md) that `DATEADD` adds to a *datepart* of *date*. `DATEADD` accepts user-defined variable values for *number*. `DATEADD` will truncate a specified *number* value that has a decimal fraction.
 It will not round the *number* value in this situation.

 *date*
-An expression that can resolve to a
+An expression that can resolve to one of the following values:

 + **date**
 + **datetime**
 + **datetimeoffset**
 + **datetime2**
 + **smalldatetime**

-or

 + **time**

-value.
 For *date*, `DATEADD` will accept a column expression, expression, string literal, or user-defined variable.
 A string literal value must resolve to a **datetime**.
 Use four-digit years to avoid ambiguity issues.
 See [Configure the two digit year cutoff Server Configuration Option](../../database-engine/configure-windows/configure-the-two-digit-year-cutoff-server-configuration-option.md) for information about two-digit years.

 ## Return types
 The *date* argument data type becomes the `DATEADD` return value data type, except for string literal *date* values.
 For a string literal, `DATEADD` returns a **datetime** value. `DATEADD` will raise an error if the string literal seconds scale exceeds three decimal place positions (.nnn) or if the string literal contains the time zone offset part.